Improving The Lives of Disabled People

 It all began when a group of local people were inspired to form the “Chester and District Committee for the Disabled” to acknowledge the “United Nations International Year for Disabled Persons” in 1981.
 The Committee had a vision that one day they could provide disabled people with a centre of their own that could cater for their needs.
 The Dial House Disability Rights Centre and Community Cafe opened its doors to the public as a charity in May 1986, to provide a central point for disabled and elderly people to meet socially and to provide information about support and other allowances or equipment available to help them.

-Community Cafe – The Washington Room, named after our founder, serving healthy, home-cooked food at competitive prices
+Community Cafe – The Washington Room, named after our founder, serving home-cooked food at competitive prices.

-Shopmobility – Situated at Kaleyards car park off Frodsham Street, offering daily hire of mobility scooters and wheelchairs enabling access to Chester city centre shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids)
+Shopmobility – Situated in Chester, Ellesmere Port, Northwich and Winsford, offering daily hire of mobility scooters and wheelchairs enabling access to city shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids).

 Access Group – The aim of the West Cheshire Group is to improve access to services and facilities in West Cheshire so that disabled people can participate equally in the community.